DariaP07/mystery-bank/readme.md

 # README
 A copy of https://github.com/jakejarvis/kitboga-bank.
-Being used solely as a fake bank for a mystery narrative.
+Being used solely as a fake bank for a mystery narrative, edited where needed to accomplish this goal.
 Please support the original github and thank you!

 # ORIGINAL